Understanding Menopause at Work

 Requirements: A screen for some slides.

-Your facilitator: A menopause coach and trainer with extensive corporate experience in executive search and management consultancy.
+Your facilitator: A menopause coach and trainer with extensive corporate experience in management consultancy.

 “You wouldn’t dream of having a workplace where people weren’t entitled to certain things because they were pregnant, and it’s exactly the same for women with the menopause.
 I firmly believe there should be legislation to make sure every workplace has a menopause policy, just like they have a maternity policy.”
 Carolyn Harris, Labour MP